-Could this meal be the key to your weight loss plan?
+This meal might be the key to your weight-loss plan

 Instead of packing a salad for lunch, you may want to consider eating a larger midday meal.